Cold start (recommender systems): New item

 The item cold-start problem refers to when items added to the catalogue have either none or very little interactions.
 This constitutes a problem mainly for collaborative filtering algorithms due to the fact that they rely on the item's interactions to make recommendations.
 If no interactions are available then a pure collaborative algorithm cannot recommend the item.
 In case only a few interactions are available, although a collaborative algorithm will be able to recommend it, the quality of those recommendations will be poor.

-This arises another issue, which is not anymore related to new items, but rather to unpopular items.
+This raises another issue, which is not anymore related to new items, but rather to unpopular items.

 In some cases (e.g. movie recommendations) it might happen that a handful of items receive an extremely high number of interactions, while most of the items only receive a fraction of them.
 This is referred to as popularity bias.

 In the context of cold-start items the popularity bias is important because it might happen that many items, even if they have been in the catalogue for months, received only a few interactions.
 This creates a negative loop in which unpopular items will be poorly recommended, therefore will receive much less visibility than popular ones, and will struggle to receive interactions.
 While it is expected that some items will be less popular than others, this issue specifically refers to the fact that the recommender has not enough collaborative information to recommend them in a meaningful and reliable way.

 Content-based filtering algorithms, on the other hand, are in theory much less prone to the new item problem.
 Since content based recommenders choose which items to recommend based on the feature the items possess, even if no interaction for a new item exist, still its features will allow for a recommendation to be made.

 This of course assumes that a new item will be already described by its attributes, which is not always the case.
 Consider the case of so-called editorial features (e.g. director, cast, title, year), those are always known when the item, in this case movie, is added to the catalogue.
 However, other kinds of attributes might not be e.g. features extracted from user reviews and tags.
 Content-based algorithms relying on user provided features suffer from the cold-start item problem as well, since for new items if no (or very few) interactions exist, also no (or very few) user reviews and tags will be available.